beerecca/dotfiles/README.md

 > The legend goes that dotfiles arose from a bug in the earliest days of UNIX: in an effort to avoid listing the `.` and `..` entries of a directory, the `ls` command skipped files that _began_ with the `.` character.
 As a result, any file with a name beginning with `.` was not reported by `ls`, i.e. it was a "hidden" file.
 A user's home directory was a convenient place to put user-specific configuration files, but such files were also an eyesore; one popular solution to this problem was to make those configuration files hidden so that they wouldn't annoy the user.
 Thus, the tradition of dotfiles was born.

 **Using this repo**

+If you have git setup, you can just clone this repo.
+Otherwise:

 First create a directory to store your dotfiles.